 a potential reduction in bureaucracy - e.g. standardised reporting requirements.

-Elements of e-Navigation, which are currently limited by availability of equipment and training of personnel, will be available in the future.
-Issues relating to the presentation of information still remain to be addressed.
+Issues relating to the presentation of this e-Navigation information are still being determined.

 USER REQUIREMENTS

 General

 According to SOLAS, Chapter V, regulation 13, each of the Contracting Governments is required to provide, as it deems practical and necessary, AtoN, as the density of traffic and the level of risk requires.
 IMO member states commit themselves to take into account international recommendations and guidelines when establishing such aids.